richardbenson91477/sply/NOTES.md

     - Generates _a lot_ of simulated python errors

 ## On reasoning models
-  * "Reasoning" models aren't _currently_ well suited, if they generate a lot of "thinking out loud" output.
-That being said, models such as _DeepSeek-R1-Distill-Qwen-1.5B_, even at it's miniscule size, can solve [sp_pow.py](examples/sp_pow.py) correctly after some examination.
-I'm currently experimenting with supporting \<think\> tags "behind the scenes."
+  * "Reasoning" models aren't _currently_ well suited, _if_ they insist on generating extraneous "thinking" output.
+That being said, models such as _DeepSeek-R1-Distill-Qwen-1.5B_, even at it's miniscule size, can solve [sp_pow.py](examples/sp_pow.py) correctly after some "thinking out loud" examination.
+I'm currently experimenting with optionally supporting \<think\> tags "behind the scenes." using models which stay "in bounds" after special prompting.

 ## Dealing with incorrect output
   * Try a different model - see the [tested working models list](#tested-working-models)